Gaurav17Joshi/291_Agent_tool/continue-tool/README.md

 - Reference-table methods use `gpt-5` and `gpt-5-mini`.
 - Ensure your Continue config supports all model names you plan to run.

 LLM Usage: LLM was used only to format and style the README.
-The implementation and design are mine.